dengwirda/jigsaw/README.md

 ### `References`

 There are a number of publications that describe the algorithms used in `JIGSAW` in detail.
-If you make use of `JIGSAW` in your work, please consider including a reference to the following:
+If you make use of `JIGSAW` in your work, please include references as appropriate:

 `[1]` - Darren Engwirda: Generalised primal-dual grids for unstructured co-volume schemes, J. Comp.
 Phys., 375, pp. 155-176, https://doi.org/10.1016/j.jcp.2018.07.025, 2018.